Legal Advice for Franchising — 78 results

 For many people, buying a franchise is just the right blend of entrepreneurship and predictability.
 They have the opportunity to run their own operation, yet have the... more

-Written by attorney Marshall Deason, about 3 years ago.
+Written by attorney Marshall Deason, over 3 years ago.

 The Federal Trade Commission (FTC) defines a franchise as a continuing business relationship in which three elements exist:1) The distribution of goods or services associated with the... more